NVlabs/GL0AM/README.md

 This is a branch of GL0AM that is serving the purpose of a logic cone simulator/verifier for the 2025 MLCAD Design Contest: https://asu-vda-lab.github.io/MLCAD25-Contest/ .
 As such, we can view it as a 'subset' form of GL0AM that _only_ simulates the combinational logic cones for a golden netlist, vs. a resynthesized netlist.
 The stimuli for the logic cones are created randomly, and at the end of their respective simulations, the results for the logic cone endpoints for both netlists are compared.

-## Prerequisites, packages, installation, and dataset
+## Prerequisites, packages, installation

 We will need the following to use the GPU simulator:

 ### 1. Hardware Platform
-  * Developed on NVIDIA GV100 GPU and Intel Xeon Platinum 8174 CPU
+  * Developed on NVIDIA GV100 GPU and Intel Xeon Platinum 8174 CPU.
+(But, most any GPUs should work)
-  * Performance metrics gathered on NVIDIA H100 GPU and 80GB Intel Xeon Gold 6136 CPU

 ### 2. Software Platform
   * OS: Ubuntu 20.04.5
   * CUDA: nvcc-11.8
   * CUDA driver: 550.90.07
   * C/C++: gcc-9.4.0
+  * Rust: 1.85.1 (though 1.82 and/or above should work)
   * hMetis: 1.5
   * Python: Python-3.8.10, with the following packages:
     * PyTorch: 2.2.0+cu121